jumpcutking/threads/README.md

 ## Promise Rejection (exception on Async/Await)

 When a promise is rejected, an exception (or rejection) will be triggered.
-You will recieve the following rejection object.
-The stacktrace returned from a promise rejection IS NOT a standard string.
-It is an object that contains the stacktrace information parsed by [@jumpcutking/console~parseStackTrace()](https://github.com/jumpcutking/console/blob/main/docs/index.js.md#module_@jumpcutking/console..parseStackTrace).
+You will receive the following rejection object.
+The stack trace returned from a promise rejection IS NOT a standard string.
+It is an object that contains the stack trace information parsed by [@jumpcutking/console~parseStackTrace()](https://github.com/jumpcutking/console/blob/main/docs/index.js.md#module_@jumpcutking/console..parseStackTrace).

 It should be noted that in rare instances the stack trace may be a string.